karinhawk/opentelemetry-nextjs/README.md

 Then run the following:

-`pulumi:local` - This will log you into a local pulumi state .
+`pulumi:local` - This will log you into a local pulumi state.

 `pulumi:deploy` - This will deploy the app.
 Follow the prompts and name the app "app".